 Watch the film trailer:

-Inclusion and Support of Gypsy Roma and Traveller Women and Girls
+Inclusion and Support of Romani (Gypsy) Roma and Irish Traveller Women and Girls

 We are currently undertaking research for a project kindly funded by the London Mayor Office for Policing and Crime’s (MOPAC) VAWG Grassroots Fund.
 This project will develop a Good Practise Guide for service providers and a virtual place for Gypsy, Roma and Traveller women where they can find easily accessible and clear information relating to domestic abuse, child protection etc. This project is London based but will also benefit women and service providers elsewhere in the country.
 For more information, firstname.lastname@example.org

 We’ve also partnered with Family Rights Group to produce a Q&A blog responding to questions about children’s services and their involvement with families who are experiencing or have experienced domestic abuse.
 You can read the blog here

 We have run a 12 week advocacy course for Traveller women to provide support and outreach to women experiencing domestic abuse in the Irish Traveller community.
 Each participant received a certificate to show they are a recognised domestic abuse advocate.